Welcome to today's edition of the Rush 24-7 podcast.

 Hezbollah is a significant political force in Lebanon, holding seats in parliament and running cabinet ministries and building public support by running social welfare programs.

-Hezbollah's charismatic leader, Sheikh Hassan Nezralla has become Lebanon's best known and most controversial politician.
+Hezbollah's charismatic leader, Sheikh Hassan Nasrallah, has become Lebanon's best-known and most controversial politician.

-Hezbollah doesn't just fight, but it also runs a construction branch, just called the construction jihad, which builds houses for its members.
+Hezbollah doesn't just fight, but it also runs a construction branch, which is called the Construction Jihad, which builds houses for its members.

-And it even learns a social service for the veterans for the wounded in its battles with the matchmaking branch.
+And it even runs a social service for the veterans, for the wounded in its battles with the matchmaking branch.

-It finds wives for, for example, for these veterans who marry them out of a sense of jihad without even meeting them first.
+It finds wives, for example, for these veterans who marry them out of a sense of jihad without even meeting them first.

-This is Chris Matthews talking with uh David Gregory on Hardball last night.
+This is Chris Matthews talking with David Gregory on Hardball last night.

 We're all taught by our mothers never to talk when we're eating.